-The Model 2000 analyzer allows the user to select from two different calibration procedures.
+The MPA-48 analyzer allows the user to select from two different calibration procedures.
 The procedure can be selected by choosing SETUP from the main menu.
-Once the SETUP menu appears, use the arrow keys to choose the "SENSOR x SETUP" option where x is the channel number of the desired sensor.
+Once the SETUP menu appears, use the arrow keys to choose the "SENSOR" option, and then select the desired sensor.